A look at issue 27 of C64 magazine Commodore Format, from December 1992.

 Other games were thin on the ground this month, with most softies having pushed out their big christmas titles a month earlier.
 What really makes CF so good this month is another cracking set of features: the 13 page Gamebusters special dedicated to finishing Creatures 2 is one of the magazine’s finest ever moments, so much so that we’ve a special page on the site dedicated to it.
 Andy Roberts’ exclusive, behind-the-scenes feature on the making of a piece that defined everything great about Commodore Format is here.

 Finally, the Arty Party was another nice change of pace.
-Readers submitted stuff they’d drawn in Saracen Paint which had been given away with issue 25, and the results of teenagers creating digital art with joysticks wasn’t quite as terrible as you might think: check it out here.
+Readers submitted stuff they’d drawn in Saracen Paint which had been given away with issue 25, and the results of teenagers creating digital art with joysticks wasn’t quite as terrible as you might think.

 ON THE POWER PACK (S!)

 Two cassettes had now become something of an irregular treat on CF, with this month’s duo being led by a demo of Sceptre Of Baghdad.
 It was a neat collect ’em up adventure that had its roots on the Spectrum.
 There were also three full games: the multiload Alternative World Games took up a lot of the second tape, joined by arcade puzzler Deflector and Rampage clone The Muncher.
 Finally, there was the genuinely useful utility LoadMaster which could help you sort out your shonky C2N.
-The full Power Pack pages are here.
+Here’s our long read with a ton of secrets about this month’s tape.

 …AND ONE MORE THING